9916103020/Cloudflare-Internship-Task-2020/README.md

 ## Running on Cloudflare Website

-Step 1: Sign Up to website using your email address and confirm your eamail address
+Step 1: Sign Up to website using your email address and confirm your email address

 Step 2: Go to Account Home from Menu Bar